-In situations where NGI staff are interacting with children offsite, there should always be a discussion and exchange of child protection and welfare policies between our organization and the host venue.
+In situations where NGI staff are interacting with children offsite, there should always be a discussion and exchange of child protection and welfare policies between the NGI and the host venue.

-When working offsite, NGI staff should always adhere to the same code of behaviour and reporting procedures and policies as set out in this document.
+When working offsite, NGI staff should always adhere to the same code of behaviour and reporting procedures and policies as set out in this policy.